This website is run by The Association of Police and Crime Commissioners (APCC) https://www.apccs.police.uk/

 We are committed to making our website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We are currently looking in to our compliance with our website provider, and aiming for full compliance with the Web Content Accessibility Guidelines version 2.1 AAA standard.
+We are currently looking into our compliance with our website provider, and for now we have partial compliance with the Web Content Accessibility Guidelines version 2.1 AAA standard.